 More recently, PayFazz raised $21M from Tiger Global and DST to utilize its network of over 1M bank agents to act as intermediaries between unbanked consumers and banks.
 PayFazz agents act as banking touch points and turn cash deposits into PayFazz balances that can be used to pay bills and other expenses.

 Innovation in offline channels will also be a critical component for insurance entrepreneurs in Indonesia.
 Indonesian small businesses, for example, are not yet comfortable with purely online SaaS models and prefer in-person setup.
-And in spite of the rise of major platforms such as Go-Jek, Traveloka, and Tokopedia, many transactions still happen offline, presenting an opportunity for B2B2C insurance startups to target offline travel agencies.
+And in spite of the rise of major platforms such as Go-Jek, Traveloka, and Tokopedia, many transactions still happen offline, presenting an opportunity for B2B2C insurance startups to target offline retailers like travel agencies.